wp-plugins/parsi-font/readme.txt

 To use this plugin you should only install plugin and select your custom fonts in settings page.

 == Screenshots ==
-1. Settings Page in Wordpress.
+1. Settings Page in Wordpress
-2. Wordpress admin with ((B Koodak, Comic Sans MS)) fonts.
+2. Wordpress admin with ((B Koodak, Comic Sans MS)) fonts

 == Changelog ==
 = 1.0 =